GlebBatykov/minerva/README.md

 You can re-generate the docker file with the selected compilation type at any time using the `docker` command.
 The compilation type is set by the `compile-type` parameter, by default it is `AOT`.

-When generating the docker file, the assets added to the final build of the project from the `app setting.json` file are also taken into account.
+When generating the docker file, the assets added to the final build of the project from the `appsetting.json` file are also taken into account.
 Therefore, after adding them, you must either generate the `Dockerfile` again, or edit the `Dockerfile` manually.

 # Project configuration

-Each 'Minerva' project contains a configuration file `appsetting.json'.
+Each 'Minerva' project contains a configuration file `appsetting.json`.
 This file contains the settings for the `debug` and `release` assemblies of the project, and also allows you to embed values and arbitrary files into the final assembly of the project.

 The `appsetting.json` file contains the `debug` and `release` fields, which contain configuration details of the corresponding project assemblies.